Installation

 or download the zip file.

-Go inside of the papis source folder and you can either use the Makefile or install it with python3.
+Go inside of the papis source folder and you can install it in a standard

-Again, if you want to install it locally because you don’t have administrative rights on your computer you simply type
+If you want to install it locally because you don’t have administrative rights on your computer you can simply type:

 Warning